vertexproject/synapse/CONTRIBUTING.rst

         ./testrunner.sh synapse.tests.your_test_file

 #.
 Rebase your feature branch on top of the latest master branch of the Vertex
    Project Synapse repository.
-This may require y ou to add the Vertex Project repository to your git remotes.
+This may require you to add the Vertex Project repository to your git remotes.
 The following example of rebasing can be
    followed: